 Time flies!
 Welcome to your last day in the city.
 Here’s what to do if you have three days.

-» SFO is not cheap – how to spend 1-3 days in Las Vegas
+» SFO is not cheap – here’s how we save for travel

 San Francisco Day Trips Itinerary

 Head eastward across the bay to explore Berkeley and Oakland.
 The BART is a good option and takes you to most of the central areas in these two cities.

 Stop by the Oakland Grill for brunch, which is located in Jack London Square.

 Afterwards, walk off your meal by taking a stroll along the beautiful waterfront.
 One of the benefits of being in the East Bay is that the weather is almost always guaranteed to be warmer.

 Hop on the BART and head to downtown Berkeley, where you can easily walk to North Berkeley for lunch at places like the Epicurious Garden food court or The Cheese Board Collective for pizza.